 While the number one goal for preschool, in my mind, is social skills, self-regulation, self-advocacy, and learning through play, there are some solid IEP cognitive goals that are quite useful and help students prepare for Kindergarten.
 Many of the goals in the resources may be a little “high” for preschool, so keep that in mind, too.
 I created them from an ABA assessment I used for students of all ages, so some of these may be advanced for preschool, but I include them, anyway, because hey!
 There's nothing wrong with a list of good IEP goals!

 IEP Goals for Preschool

 One important note (before sharing some ideas) is to remember that IEP stands for INDIVIDUALIZED Education Plan.
 This means that getting ideas as a jumping point is great, just remember to ALWAYS work it like playdough to fit your actual student!
-Massage the heck out of it until it’s the right shape!
-Check out this BLOG on how to write a great IEP goal or this one on how to write the Progress Report.
+Massage the heck out of it until it's the right shape!
+Read up on how to write a great IEP goal or this post on how to write the Progress Report.

 The following are some ideas for Cognitive IEP goals for preschoolers and Kindergarten students.

 Do you struggle with the time-consuming task of writing IEP goals for your Preschool Special Education students?
 Or finding the correct wording to create specific, meaningful goals to meet the needs of your early intervention and Pre-K students?
 This resource is perfect for busy teachers looking to save time and simplify the task of writing IEP goals.

 This resource is the BUNDLE that includes a 311-Goal Bank for Preschool and the 168-goal KINDERGARTEN Common Core Standards IEP Goal Bank.
 Additional grades will be added soon, so check back!